From 8 Weeks to Operational Deployment: Training Your SAR Dog

 C. Hand Targeting

-- Later becomes a steering tool for directionals and refinds
+This later becomes a steering tool for directionals and refinds.

 1.3 Marker Training: The Communication System